spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm/gm-wm-metric-computation/extract-mtr-in-specific-tracts.rst

    - ``-method`` : TODO: Why do we specify ``wa`` here as opposed to ``map``?
 This was glossed over in the SCT Course video...
    - ``-l`` : The IDs of the label (or group of labels) to extract metrics for.
 In this case, label 53 is a combined label that represents labels 0:3 (or, the left and right fasciculus cuneatus and left and right fasciculus gracilis together).
 You can see the full list of labels to choose from by running ``sct_extract_metric -list-labels``.
    - ``-vert`` : This argument further restricts the metric extraction to specific vertebral levels.
 In this case, 3 levels in total (C2-C4) will be used for the averaging process.
+   - ``-vertfile``: This argument specifies the vertebral label file to use when extracting metrics.
    - ``-o`` : The name of the output file.

 .. csv-table:: ``mtr_in_dc.csv``: MTR values in dorsal columns